paleobiologycitationhelper/ghost-citations/mcnamara-2021/index.md

 ---

-*Posted as part of an initiative to correct ghost references in scientific literature.*
+*Posted as part of an initiative to correct incorrect references in scientific literature.*